AndreMIsidoro/tools/gobuster/README.md

 	dir : specify we are using the directory busting mode of the tool -w : specify a wordlist, a collection of common directory names that are typically used for sites -u : specify the target's IP address
-		-x : File extensions to search for
-		-o : specify output file (still prints to the stdoutput)
+		-x : File extensions to search for.
+(If you dont speficify the file extension, gobuster will only look for directories) -o : specify output file (still prints to the stdoutput)